 The CMMC-AB is the only organization that can qualify a C3PAO to perform CMMC assessments.
 Note that the CMMC-AB does not perform assessments directly.
 Instead, C3PAO companies are certified by the CMMC-AB to perform assessments.

-The cost for a CMMC assessment will depend upon several factors including to which level the certification is needed and complexity of your IT infrastructure.
+The cost for a CMMC assessment will depend upon several factors, including your IT infrastructure's certification level and complexity.